 You need to keep track of what taxes you will need to pay, as well as make allowances for expenses like a pension and insurance.

-Getting organised at the beginning will really help you.
+Organization and discipline at the beginning will really help you.

 Follow a system to separate your income into percentages – so some for marketing, some for spending, some for saving etc.